 - Evidence of continuous professional development.

-- Evidence of current, regular and relevant employment in the sector.
+- Evidence of current or recent, regular, relevant employment in the sector.

 Academic essays, literature reviews, written reports, folder of evidence and exercises though the virtual learning environment.
-Assessment of practical skills is undertaken in the workplace throughout both Level 4 and Level 5 of the course.
+Assessment of work-based competences.

 The Foundation Degree in Healthcare Play Specialism may be accessed by those already employed in the NHS through the Higher Apprenticeship program offered by some of the colleges.
 Apprentices study alongside other students but are required to undertake an additional end-point assessment.
 They are also required to undertake 20% ‘off the job’ training hours and regular assessments with an apprentice assessor to monitor and map progress.

 THE PRACTICE PLACEMENT

 An essential component of the Foundation Degree in Healthcare Play Specialism is the practice placement.
 All students need to complete 200 hours of work experience in a healthcare setting during each year of the course, under the supervision of a HPSET-registered mentor.
 Placement hours are agreed between student and mentor and may be undertaken as a regular day each week, or a number of longer blocks, or a combination of the two.